nblilili/Learn-vuepress/docs/en/01_o2o_video/05_adv_func/01_audio_management/Android.md

-1. Register the audio output callback through ZmfAudio.outputAddCallback before initiating business, and implement a callback function of ZmfAudio.OutputCallback in this function
+1. Register the audio output callback through ZmfAudio.outputAddCallback before initiating business, and implement a callback function of ZmfAudio.OutputCallback in this function.

-2. After successful registration, the JC SDK will call back the corresponding parameters of the original audio data collected through the callback function when the audio data is captured
+2. After successful registration, the JC SDK will return to the corresponding parameters of the original audio data collected through the callback function when the audio data is captured.

 3. After the user obtains the audio data, he/she processes parameters in the callback function according to the needs of the scenrio, and